Course Catalog

 PREREQUISITE: Geometry and Teacher Recommendation

 This is a course for students who are in an accelerated course of study and have taken and successfully completed a Regents Algebra and Regents Geometry.
-This one-year course is the third course in the NYS Math Advanced Regents Diploma Curriculum.
+This one year course is the third course in the NYS Math Advanced Regents Diploma Curriculum.
 Topics include rational expressions, rational, irrational and complex numbers, quadratic equations and functions, sequences and series, relations and functions, exponents and exponential functions, logarithms, trigonometry, trigonometric graphs, statistics and probability.
 It is expected that students enrolled in this course have reached proficiency on the Algebra 1 and Geometry Regents Exams.
 Students will take the NYS Common Core Algebra 2 Regents exam to complete the course.

-Algebra 2A
+Algebra IIA

 1 Year, 1 Credit